 In the morning I teach Illaria and Alice English for a couple of hours.
 Then we do something together.
 Today we rollerbladed to the park and played volleyball.
 We head back and make lunch.

-In the afternoons I get time to myself to do whatever I choose.
+In the afternoons I get time to myself to do whatever I chose.
 I practice Italian, workout, and explore.
 I love running past the vineyards and through the rolling mountains.
 I saw a man today on my run, running in what seemed to be underwear.
 I probably looked just as shocked as when people see me wear shorts in Canada in January.
 He smiled and said something in Italian.
 I responded how I usually do, smile and say “yes”.

 At night I like hanging out with the family.
 Dinner usually takes 2 hours, no one is allowed to leave until everyone is done, and no phones.
 Last night we all walked through beautiful downtown Verona and saw where Romeo and Juliet took place.